Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 <!--- TEST -->

-Note, that this example also uses `use` function from the Kotlin standard library to release threads that are created with [newSingleThreadContext] when they are no longer needed.
+Note that this example also uses `use` function from the Kotlin standard library to release threads that are created with [newSingleThreadContext] when they are no longer needed.

 ### Job in the context